 How To Listen to FM Radio on Android

-If you’ve ever looked up the spec sheet for your Android device, there’s a good chance you’ve seen that your phone model has a built-in FM receiver inside of the device.
-Dozens of Android handsets have these built-in receivers, and it isn’t just unlocked models meant for the rest of the world.
-Phones from manufacturers like Samsung, LG, and Motorola all have FM receivers included in their phones, but it often goes unmentioned in any of the press information when phones get released.
+If you’ve ever looked up the spec sheet for your Android device, there’s a good chance you’ve seen that your phone model has a built-in FM receiver.
+Dozens of Android handsets contain one, and it isn’t just unlocked models meant for the rest of the world.
+Phones from manufacturers like Samsung, LG, and Motorola all have FM receivers included in their phones, yet it often goes unmentioned or remains locked.
 Some spec sheets even leave off information about the FM receiver; GSMarena, for example, doesn’t list FM radio capability on their spec sheets at all.

 Does Your Phone Have an FM Receiver?